Naval Weapons Station Seal Beach: Location and infrastructure

-The station is bounded on the north by the combined Interstate 405 and State Route 22; on the west by Seal Beach Boulevard; on the south west by the Pacific Ocean; on the south east by the Bolsa Chica Channel and Edinger Avenue; and on the east by the Bolsa Chica Channel and Bolsa Chica Road.
+The station is bounded on the north by the combined Interstate 405 and State Route 22, on the west by Seal Beach Boulevard, on the southwest by the Pacific Ocean, on the southeast by the Bolsa Chica Channel and Edinger Avenue, and on the east by the Bolsa Chica Channel and Bolsa Chica Road.
 From Edinger Avenue to Interstate 405, a distance of about three miles, all roads to the east of the station terminate at Bolsa Chica Road, with the exception of Westminster Boulevard, which runs through the center of the facility, separated by a chain-link fence on both sides.
 Edinger Avenue enters the facility, but public access terminates at an emergency gate.
 On the west side of the station south of Interstate 405, Westminster Boulevard and the Pacific Coast Highway are the only public roads running through any part of the station.